Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "I hope ‘ta fuck it ain’t.
 But what happens if our enemies *do* make me their puppet somehow?
 Balls, we really shoulda thought of it sooner…but we thought of it now."

-"You know, of course, that if I do this, I must also make…" Thurrsto cleared his throat delicately. *"...associated* contingencies."
+"You know, of course, that if I do this, I must also make…" Thurrsto cleared his throat delicately. "*...associated* contingencies."

 Daar stiffened.
 Of course he’d considered the danger that *he* could conceivably pose to the Gao…Thurrsto suspected he hadn’t thought so closely about how dangerous those closest and most beloved to him might be in the same circumstances.